 - An artist may abstract from the composer’s intent and notation by taking the piece as “raw material” for their own interpretation — or rather “creation”.
 The result in such a case would no longer be “pure / proper Beethoven”, but may still be interesting.
 I would rate many of Glenn Gould’s recordings along these lines.
 I often like the result and find it interesting to listen to such interpretations.
 However, it is typically hard, if not impossible to compare this to “conventional” interpretations where in my opinion is an important, if not crucial judgement criterion, whether an interpretation reflects the composer’s intent & notation.

-- Finally, there is an other option that is worthwhile considering: it pays to “return to the roots” by using period instruments and playing techniques that are adjusted to such instrumentation.
-At the same time, it is useful to abstract from “common perception” by returning to the composer’s manuscripts / original notation (trying to read it in the context of the time of its creation) — and amazingly, the result is often just as different from how the piece is heard on average as with the approach above, and just as interesting.
+- Finally, there is an other option that is worthwhile considering: it pays to “return to the roots” by using period instruments.
+And by using playing techniques that are appropriate for such instrumentation.
+At the same time, it is useful to abstract from “common perception” by returning to the composer’s manuscripts / original notation., And trying to read it in the context of the time of its creation.
+Amazingly, the result is often just as different from how the piece is heard on average as with the approach above, and just as interesting.
 With this, it remains music by the original composer, is presumably is closer to the composer’s intent, and yet, it may open “new” horizons for the listener!

 Olli Mustonen’s Choice